axibase/atsd-use-cases/research/bolivar-soberano/README.md

 ![](./images/soberano.png)

-> [ATSD](https://axibase.com/docs/atsd/) was used for visualization and data storage tasks related to this article.
+> [ATSD](https://axibase.com/docs/atsd/) is used for visualization and data storage tasks related to this article.

 ## Introduction